Back to top

 Students under the Juris Doctor (JD) programme will need to fulfil 150 credit units.

 The JD degree programme is meant for students who already have a Bachelor's degree in other disciplines.
-These students will complete their degree in about 4 years as they will not be doing any electives.
+Students in the JD programme will take about 4 years to complete their studies as they will not be doing any electives.

 Graduates of the JD programme are required to complete 150 credit units comprising: